desaip2468/deguri/readme.md

 ### Prerequisites
 - mysql
-- R 3.x with 'tidyverse' installed
+- R 3.x with 'tidyverse', 'RMariaDB' installed

 ### Usage
 - Run on a server with all prerequisites installed.